artefactual/archivematica-storage-service/src/archivematica/storage_service/frontend/README.md

 ## Internationalization (i18n)

 Vue i18n is configured in `lib/shared/i18n` and loads JSON translation bundles at runtime.
-The Vue package does not include gettext conversion scripts; the JSON files under `lib/shared/i18n/locales` are the runtime source of truth.
+The frontend package does not include gettext conversion scripts; the JSON files under `lib/shared/i18n/locales` are the runtime source of truth.

 ### Translation files structure